clearleft/clearless/README.md

 The icons mixins let you easily place an icon before or after an element, using absolutely positioned :before and :after pseudo elements to display them.
 There are also sprited icon mixins build on the sprite mixins above.

+The exact output of all the icon mixins depends on the value of the `@using-modernizer` setting.

 ### .prepend-icon()

 Prepends an icon to the element it's called on.